segrelab/comets-toolbox/README.txt

 Comets-toolbox is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Comets-toolbox is developed with non-commercial use in mind and is presented as-is.
-To inquire about collaborations or commercial usage and development, please contact us at <comets@bu,edu>.
+To inquire about collaborations or commercial usage and development, please contact us at <comets@bu.edu>.

  M2HTML - Documentation System for Matlab .m files in HTML Copyright (C) 2003-2005 Guillaume Flandin <Guillaume@artefact.tk> and is included unmodified under the GNU GPL version 2